hayden-donnelly/feather/README.md

 ## About

-Feather Engine is a lightweight 2D game engine with an entity-component-system (ECS) architecture.
+Feather is a lightweight 2D game framework with an entity-component-system (ECS) architecture.

 Collision is currently a work in progress.